lucasm0ta/Exchange/README.md

 # Dependency

-  * express
-  * express-session
-  * jade
-  * pg
-  * localize
-  * serve-favicon
+  * bcrypt
   * body-parser
+  * chai
   * compression
-  * cookie-parser
+  * cron
   * debug
+  * express
+  * gulp
+  * gulp-minify
+  * isemail
   * less-middleware
   * morgan
+  * pg
-  * chai
+  * poloniex-api-node

+# API
+## Create User
+POST a request to `/users` with the following body structure.

+    {
+        "email": "email@email.com",
+        "password": "password"
+    }

+## Create Order
+POST a request to `/orders` with the following body structure:

+    {
+        "email": "email@email.com",
+        "password": "password",
+        "quant" : "12",
+        "value" : "10000.00",
+        "buy" : "true"
+    }
+## Get Quote
+GET a request to `/quotes` and you receve something like:

+    {
+        "coin": "BTC",
+        "value": "$9,709.00",
+        "datetime": "2018-03-08T00:45:03.000Z",
+        "exchange": "poloniex",
+        "increase": "-$51.00"
+    }
-# First Steps
+# Set Up

-Prepare Database (Read Docs/Database.md)
+## Database
+Create a PostgreSQL database with the model on `Extras/model.sql` an

 # Developers

-When using, the following environment variables needs to be set for connecting to the database as the following example:
+When executing, the following environment variables needs to be set for connecting to the database as the following example:

     PGUSER=dbuser